Dilhorn House: Construction

-Loton also owned a large area of land opposite, known as Loton's Paddock, which he sold to the City of Perth in 1904, for the purpose of providing recreation for the residents of the area.
+Loton also owned a large area of land opposite, known as Loton's Paddock, which he sold to the City of Perth in 1904 for the purpose of providing recreation for the residents of the area.
 In 1909, it was renamed Perth Oval and over time has been developed into a sporting stadium.

 Loton died at Dilhorn House on 22 October 1924.
 After Lady Loton’s death in 1927, Dilhorn had various owners and was used as a boarding house.
 In 1952 the Commonwealth Government purchased it for £13,000 for the headquarters for various army units and later the Army Museum of Western Australia.
 In 2001 it was sold to a private buyer.

 Current use

-As of May 2022, Dillhorn House is currently occupied by Aurora Environmental.
+As of May 2022, Dillhorn House is occupied by Aurora Environmental.

 Heritage listing

 Dilhorn was classified by the National Trust of Australia in 1982.
 The building was entered on the Register of the National Estate in 1986.